 Step-by-Step Guide To Finding the Right Location

 The T-Rex dinosaur cactus can most be easily reached from Apache Junction, Arizona.
-Locals in this neck of the woods, or desert, refer to this area as the “Supes,” in recognition of the Superstition Mountains which borders the town.
+Locals in this neck of the woods, or desert, refer to this area as the “Supes,” in recognition of the Superstition Mountains which border the town.

-The remarkable range is home to some of Arizona’s most photographed spots, including the Peralta Canyon, the Weavers Needle formation, the mythical Lost Dutchman’s Gold Mine.
+The remarkable range is home to some of Arizona’s most photographed spots, including the Peralta Canyon, the Weavers Needle formation, and the mythical Lost Dutchman’s Gold Mine.
 Not on the list of most photographed spots is the T-Rex dinosaur cactus, and that’s because most people don’t know where it is.

 1. From Phoenix Take US-60 East